-Australia has contributed over $60 million in humanitarian assistance since the outbreak of conflict in December 2013, including $7 million in early 2017.
+Australia has contributed almost $83 million in humanitarian assistance since the outbreak of conflict in December 2013, including over $30 million in 2016-17.
 Australia has a contingent of Australian Defence Force personnel in South Sudan who have been deployed with UNMISS since its inception in 2011.

 South Sudan has significant potential oil wealth, with large oil fields in its Upper Nile and Unity states.